konfiger/konfiger-nodejs/README.md

 ## Example

+### Basic

-The following example load, update, read and remove a simple key value object
+The following example load from file, add an entry, remove an entry and iterate all the key value entries

 ```js
 const { Konfiger } = require("konfiger")